 It’s too difficult to buy software now.

 I’m pretty certain the complicated resale initiatives in the software industry began as an attempt to thwart pirating.
 It’s turned into an unmanageable mess benefitting software resellers over target customers.
 Everything has to be purchased through a “partner” now.
-Nevermind there is no “partnership” between your company and a VAR beside some sales douche trying to get paid.
-It’s implied these resale hurdles are for providing “consultation” and information to the customer.
+Never mind there is no “partnership” between your company and a VAR beside some sales guy trying to get paid.
+It’s implied these resale hurdles are meant to provide “consultation” and inform the customer.
 What if I’ve already adopted the application or platform and just want more licenses?
 Many software development companies understand the madness of the reseller model and have moved to online sales and self-service.
 But not enough of them.

 A lot of C Levels in software companies believe making their product hard to procure makes it more important or more secure.
 Meanwhile a big reason Cisco’s lost so many customers hasn’t been exclusively due to competition but because they won’t end the decades long joke that is Smart Net.
 “Nobody ever got in trouble for buying Cisco”, until now.
 Overly complicated and non-intuitive, I find Cisco ios devices easier to configure using a shell and decades old commands.
 For this Cisco still demands an outrageous premium.
 Their VoIP phone system is horrible and overpriced compared to RingCentral or Vonage yet they double down on being difficult and expensive to procure.